mpeedosk/nupuvere/README.md

 ## Project setup

+## First setup
+Follow these steps, if you don't have it installed locally
 ### Clone the repository
 1. Open cmd
 2. Go to the directory where you want to clone the project